October 21st, 2020

 How Are You GDPR Compliant When Working in Telemarketing?

+How to be compliant?
 We have gathered some good advice on GDPR, compliance, data processing, and data storage for people who work in the telemarketing industry.

 Communication consultant